 When you’re ok with your first app, start the testing server by running:

 Then run the tests I’m sure you’ve written:

 Edit “config.py” to change server settings, add aditional modules to your app and to define your own configuration.
 All uppercase variables from “config.py” are accessible from “app.config” module.
 More on Flask configuration: flask.pocoo.org/docs/config/.

 And that’s mostly it.
 For full Flask documentation visit flask.pocoo.org/docs/api/.

 All built in commands:

-runserver Starts testing server rungunicorn Starts Gunicorn server shell Starts interactive shell with defined "app" and "conf" vars syncdb Creates all tables defined by SQLAlchemy declarative test Runs all tests in "settings.TEST_MODULES" startapp Creates an app direcory structure for the given app name in the current directory
+runserver Starts testing server rungunicorn Starts Gunicorn server shell Starts interactive shell with defined app syncdb Creates all tables defined by SQLAlchemy declarative test Runs all tests in "config.TEST_MODULES" startapp Creates an app direcory structure for the given app name in the current directory